 - If you use external speakers, check that the speakers are properly connected and the volume is turned up.
 If the speakers have a mute button, make sure it is off.
-If the battery powers the speakers, check that the battery is inserted properly and that it is charged. - If you have connected an audio cable to the headphone connector, disconnect the cable.
+If batteries power the speakers, check that the batteries are inserted properly and that they are charged. - □ If you have connected an audio cable to the headphone connector, disconnect the cable.